AWS Partner Network (APN) Blog

 Figure 11 – IATM implementation supporting tracking technologies as a single platform.

 IATM’s modular design helps customize the deployment of solutions for customers based on their requirements and asset tracking technologies.
 Combined with Amazon’s pay-as-you-go approach for services on AWS, IATM is cost effective, scalable, and flexible.

 When organized into meaningful insights, data brings real value to the owner of the data.
 The handshaking of collected data, backed up by smart sensors, with an ability to process and analyze it on the cloud, adds to the robustness of IoT solutions.
 This enables the “run-anywhere” and “access-everywhere” intelligence of an IoT product.

 Real-time tracking and timely business decisions can lead to reduction in operational costs.
 With a boost in speed of tracking assets, business fraudulence risks come down and improve operational efficiency on the whole.

 In this post, we showed you how the HCLTech’s Intelligent Asset Tracking and Management (IATM) solution delivers value for customers.

 IATM provides enterprises an omni-tracking platform meant to track varied asset categories by using different tracking technologies, such as RFID, BLE, GPS, and NB-IoT.

 HCL IoT WoRKS strives for scalability, flexibility, reliability, and security in developing solutions while reducing costs and maintaining the quality of the solution or services.

 The content and opinions in this blog are those of the third-party author and AWS is not responsible for the content or accuracy of this post.

-HCL Technologies is an AWS Premier Consulting Partner and MSP.
-With a dedicated cloud-native business unit, HCL builds and provides enterprise cloud computing solutions on the AWS platform.
+HCLTech is an AWS Premier Tier Services Partner and MSP.
+With a dedicated cloud-native business unit, HCLTech builds and provides enterprise cloud computing solutions on the AWS platform.